-Discussion: This product will result in a series of GIS coverages of other areas for deduction from the buildable lands inventory, or estimates of critical areas at the tax lot level.
-Areas will be stored as a tax lot attribute.

-Product 5: Buildable lands inventory Schedule: January 2001 - December 2001 areas for deduction from the buildable lands inventory, or estimates of critical areas at the tax lot level.
+- Discussion: This product will result in a series of GIS coverages of other areas for deduction from the buildable lands inventory, or estimates of critical areas at the tax lot level.
+Areas will be stored as a tax lot attribute. - Product 5: Buildable lands inventory - Schedule: January 2001 December 2001 - Discussion: This product will result in a series of GIS coverages of other areas for deduction from the buildable lands inventory, or estimates of critical areas at the tax lot level.
 Areas will be stored as a tax lot attribute.